PaycoinFoundation/Paycoin-RaspberryPi/README.md

 Please feel free to submit pull requests.
 This is a work in progress at the moment and we welcome any input.
 The views are just a free bootstrap admin panel ([SB Bootstrap 2](http://startbootstrap.com/template-overviews/sb-admin-2/)).
 If you want to skin the UI, please fork and skin it and submit a pull request.

+This project is supported by the community.

+BTC: `1Q2ZEQcMftL6tGKVXWNobwTZDFVDQx2aGM`

+XPY: `PURNbr88icJ7YX47o6jrdWSh7PQzfrKWrk`

+Any donations are greatly appreciated.
+This is a project created 100% for free on a volunteer basis.

+Thank you!